greenyouse/chenex/README.md

 ```

 What if we wanted different code for osx, linux, and windows?
 For
-targeting multiple envs there is in-case! (include case).
+targeting multiple envs there is `in-case!` (include case).

-Here is what this may look like with using in-case!:
+Here is what this may look like with using `in-case!`:

 ```clj
 (chenex/in-case! [:windows]  (println "I'm in windows")